kasteway/Random_Forests/README.md

 ### Advantages & Disadvantages:

-**Advantages:**
+#### Advantages:
--Handles any data type, as well as missing data
+- Handles any data type, as well as missing data
--No scaling required
+- No scaling required
--Few hyperparameters to tune
+- Few hyperparameters to tune
--Handles curse of dimensionality
+- Handles curse of dimensionality
--Fast to train
+- Fast to train
--Well Suited for parallelization
+- Well Suited for parallelization

-**Disadvantages:**
+#### Disadvantages:
--Less interpretable than decsion trees - Black Box -Not as effective at reducing bias
+- Less interpretable than decsion trees - Black Box
+- Not as effective at reducing bias
--Other models may have better benchmarks
+- Other models may have better benchmarks